-Tampa Domestic Violence Defense Lawyers
+Tampa Domestic Violence Defense Lawyer

-Let Thomas & Paulk Help Protect Your Future
+Let Us Protect Your Future

 What Is Domestic Violence?

-Domestic violence is defined under the Florida Statutes §741.28 as the assault or battery of any family/household member.
-The following may result in domestic violence charges:
+Domestic violence is defined under Florida Statute §741.28 as the assault or battery of any family/household member.

 - Stalking